OpenCLIM/cropnet/README.md

 5. Setup a 'DAenv' environment that contains all the modules you need to run my scripts, using the conda_env_file_DAenv.txt.
 (You can change the name if you want).
-In your home directory run 'bash' if you are not already using the bash shell (by default ceh uses the csh shell) Then conda create --name DAenv --file conda_env_file_DAenv.txt (after copying the txt file to your home dir).
+In your home directory run 'bash' if you are not already using the bash shell (by default UKCEH uses the csh shell) Then conda create --name DAenv --file conda_env_file_DAenv.txt (after copying the txt file to your home dir).

 6. Run 'source activate DAenv' to load this environment, and you should be good to go.